 Your best friend called and guess what?
 She and her significant other are finally coming over for dinner.
 Yeah!
 Oh shit… she follows a gluten-free diet.
 Don’t panic, there is no need to call and cancel your plans- we’ve got you covered!
-Whether your pal was diagnosed with celiac disease or following the latest diet trend, creating a gluten free (GF) evening can be easy AND yummy.
+Whether your pal was diagnosed with celiac disease or following the latest diet trend, creating a gluten-free dinner party can be easy AND yummy.

-As someone who was diagnosed with celiac disease over two years ago, I am always anxious while eating at friend’s homes, especially for the first time.
-Having a conversation about my restrictions and knowing my friends took the time to research and prepare some gluten free foods is extremely thoughtful and sets my mind at ease.
+Diagnosed with celiac disease over two years ago, I am always anxious while eating at friend’s homes, especially for the first time.
+When my friends talk to me about my restrictions and research gluten-free foods, it puts my mind at ease.
 My mind, belly and my heart are always happy by the end of those evenings!

-If your guest was diagnosed with celiac disease please be aware of cross-contamination while cooking and serving the food.
-Nothing is worse than spending hours prepping a delicious, gluten-free meal than spoiling it by cross-contamination.
-This could easily happen by reusing a kitchen utensil or cutting board from a gluten to a gluten-free food.
-The best advice is to prep your kitchen beforehand by wiping down all cooking counters/stove and keeping the entire meal to gluten-free food items.
+Please be aware of cross-contamination while cooking and serving the food.
+Nothing is worse than spending hours prepping a delicious, gluten-free meal just to spoil it by cross-contamination.
+It is not a good idea to reuse a kitchen utensil or cutting board that was used on a food that contained gluten.
+The best advice is to prep your kitchen beforehand by wiping down all cooking counters/stoves and keeping the entire meal to gluten-free food items.

 Keep your dinner menu basic.
-Everyone loves a good piece of NON-breaded meat served with fresh fruits and vegetables, all of which are gluten free!
+Everyone loves a good piece of NON-breaded meat served with fresh fruits and vegetables, all of which are gluten-free!
 Think grilled instead of fried.
 Not only is this an extremely healthy option for all, but the safest menu for your guests at your gluten-free dinner party.

 Read the Labels:

 Pay attention to the complicated ingredients listed on packages.
-It is extremely important to read over the ingredient list for any food item that is processed.
+Read carefully over the ingredient list for any food item that is processed.
 Nowadays, most companies will advertise if their product is gluten-free.
 If it is not labeled gluten-free, read those ingredients.
 The list of ingredients to avoid is huge, but anything that says wheat, rye, malt, or made with soy sauce should be taken off the menu.
 Still not sure?
 Skip it!
-Your friend will thank you!
+Your gluten-free dinner party will thank you!
 Remember, keep it simple.

 Watch the Gluten-Free Substitutions: